mikeos-tech/dictionary-sync/README.md

 The URL element of the command below needs to be replaced with the path you made a note of and used at stage 5.

      git clone URL

 ---

+### 2. Setup Applications.

+You need to configure any applications that you want to use the *git* repository folder as was done at Stage 3, on the first machine.

+---

+### 3. Build the Program

+This is Step 6 above, though you can either complete step 6 on this machine or alternatively copy the program file from the other machine.

+---

+### 4. The rest of the Steps

+You now need to follow Steps 7 to 10, to complete the process.

+---
 This works for me and is here to be used and modified as required.
 It probably isn't the best solution for this problem.
 It is more a quick and dirty solution rather than something for wider distribution I'm open to suggestions on how it can be improved.